sdrkstar/support_reco/README.md

 ### Downloading Pre-Built Installers

-1. Go to the [Releases](https://github.com/sdrkstar/gst_reco/releases/latest) page.
+1. Go to the [Latest Releases](https://github.com/sdrkstar/support_reco/releases/latest) page on GitHub.
-2. Download the latest Windows installer (`Reco Setup v<version>.exe`).
+2. Download the installer executable matching the latest release (e.g., `Reco Setup v*.exe`).
-3. Run the installer to install GST RECO on Windows.
+3. Run the installer to set up GST RECO on your Windows machine.

 ---